SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

   "data": "{\"text\":\"Artificial Intelligence (AI) has seamlessly integrated into our daily routines, from smart assistants to personalized recommendations.
 This article explores how AI has transformed everyday life.\", \"title\":\"AI Everyday: The Integration of Artificial Intelligence into Daily Life\", \"author\":\"Megan Lee\", \"date\":\"2018-07-12\", \"summary\":\"An overview of how artificial intelligence has become a fundamental part of our daily routines, improving efficiency and personalization.\", \"category\":\"Technology\", \"tags\":[\"AI\", \"technology\", \"daily life\", \"smart technology\"], \"language\":\"EN\", \"publication\":\"Tech Today\", \"rights\":\"All rights reserved.\"}"
 }
 ```
+To visualize the created data, use the Database Explorer tool.
+You can access it within your SAP HANA Cloud instance in the SAP BTP Cockpit by following these steps:

+Navigate to the instance where your data is stored.
+In the 'Actions' column, click the three dots and select "Open in SAP HANA Database Explorer."
+Once you have verified that the corresponding table contains data, you may proceed with the UI testing.

 For a large dataset you might use other tools to create random data sets such as: